bluesky-social/feed-generator/README.md

 ### Skeleton Metadata

-The skeleton that a Feed Generator puts together is, in its simplest form, a list of post uris.
+The skeleton that a Feed Generator puts together is, in its simplest form, a list of post URIs.

 ```ts
 [